0xb0rn3/r3cond0g/README.md

 ---

-## 🎯 **What is RECONRAPTOR?**
+## 🎯 **What is r3cond0g?**

-RECONRAPTOR is a cutting-edge network reconnaissance framework built in Go that combines speed, precision, and intelligence.
-Unlike traditional scanning tools, RECONRAPTOR integrates advanced vulnerability mapping, network topology generation, and multi-format reporting into a single, powerful platform designed for security professionals who demand both performance and comprehensive results.
+r3cond0g is a cutting-edge network reconnaissance framework built in Go that combines speed, precision, and intelligence.
+Unlike traditional scanning tools, r3cond0g integrates advanced vulnerability mapping, network topology generation, and multi-format reporting into a single, powerful platform designed for security professionals who demand both performance and comprehensive results.

-### 🔥 **Why Choose RECONRAPTOR?**
+### 🔥 **Why Choose r3cond0g?**

-Modern networks require modern tools.
-RECONRAPTOR addresses the limitations of legacy scanners by providing a unified platform that not only discovers services but intelligently maps vulnerabilities and generates actionable intelligence for security assessments.
+Modern networks require modern tools. r3cond0gaddresses the limitations of legacy scanners by providing a unified platform that not only discovers services but intelligently maps vulnerabilities and generates actionable intelligence for security assessments.

 ---